theaarya/Gemma/README.md

 # 💎 Gemma: AI Chatbot for Diamond Marketplace

+> **Note:** A new **v2 branch** is now available featuring major improvements and enhancements.
+While this main branch is fully cloneable and runnable from our GitHub repository, the **v2 branch** leverages a local Solr instance (diamond_core) for its advanced diamond search capabilities and integrates images and videos for an enriched user experience.
+For full details on the changes and setup instructions, please refer to the README in the v2 branch.

 Welcome to **Gemma**, an AI-powered chatbot designed to assist users in finding the perfect diamond based on their preferences.
 This chatbot integrates advanced **natural language processing (NLP)** and **machine learning** techniques to provide personalized recommendations.

 ---